-Any long lasting or final outcomes & decisions are to be announced to the Committee via email or minuted - for permanent record.
+Any long lasting or final outcomes & decisions are to be announced to the Committee via email or minutes - for permanent record.

-All ACA email correspondence be carried out via the allocated ACA email addresses and not by personal email address (unless specifically requested to do so by the recipient) so as to remove confusion and duplication.
+All Animal Care Australia email correspondence be carried out via the allocated Animal Care Australia email addresses and not by personal email address (unless specifically requested to do so by the recipient) so as to remove confusion and duplication.

 Any and all decisions required are allocated a time frame of 48 hours for non-urgent matters and 24 hours for urgent matters - after which if no objections are received the matter is deemed to be approved and actioned.
-This policy to be applied to both email & FB communications.
+This policy has to be applied to both email & FB communications.